Electronacl/Anode/README.md

 # Anode
 An emulator for the Nintendo Entertainment System

-## Project goals
-My aim with this emulator is for an accurate NES system compatible with both PAL and NTSC.

-## Known issues
-- APU is only partially implemented, and has no sounds
-- Inaccuracies with some specifics (check the AccuracyCoin results below)
-- No Y scroll support
-- No mapper, alternative expansions, or alternative console support
-- Incorrect PPU flags cause some graphical bugs
-- PAL support remains untested

 ## Localisation support
 This program is only built with British English as a language, however the addition of other languages is planned for the future.